alecramsay/pg/docs/_pages/background.markdown

 ## Method

 At first Alec tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
-Fortunately, he shared what he was working on with his friend.
-Todd Proebsting, Todd got intrigued, and then he developed a solution based on [Balzer's work](Capacity-Constrained Voronoi Tessellations: Computation and Applications).
+Fortunately, he shared what he was working on with his friend, Todd Proebsting, Todd got intrigued, and then he developed a solution based on [Balzer's work](Capacity-Constrained Voronoi Tessellations: Computation and Applications).
 The evolution of our heuristic approach for finding the lowest energy assignment of precincts to districts